TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/Chapter 1 Problems.md

 $$ \theta \approx 6.6666 \times 10^{-4} \text{ rads}$$
 $$ \theta \approx 0.0382^{\circ} $$

-I'm violating significant sigures here (not that I've been consistent in the first place), but I just really like how it rounds to a bunch of $6$'s.
+I'm violating significant figures here (not that I've been consistent in the first place), but I just really like how it rounds to a bunch of $6$'s.

 ### My Commentary
 This problem is probably the easiest one for this chapter if I had to guess.
 I am not all the way through the problems, but as of right now, it just seems really easy.
 There isn't much to do besides plug in values, and there is only minor solving for $\theta$.
 That being said, the result made me question my answer.
 Getting such a small number made me question if I was correct, so I checked my work with online resources.
-I saw that the actual deflection was by about 1 degree or so, and that's close enough, even if it's off by like 2 orders of magnitude especially since the numbers I found for the actual event were different than what the book said (ex: the fly-by velocity was $11 \text{ km} \text{ s}^{-1}$ instead of $13.8 \text{ km} \text{ s}^{-1}$).
+I saw that the actual deflection was by about 1 degree or so, and that's close enough, even if it's off by like 2 orders of magnitude.
+I was made a bit more confident too since the numbers I found for the actual event were different than what the book said (ex: the fly-by velocity was $11 \text{ km} \text{ s}^{-1}$ instead of $13.8 \text{ km} \text{ s}^{-1}$).
 I am choosing to believe this is the correct solution the book intended as I am unsure how to find this angle while also keeping this problem a 1 difficulty.